emu-russia/breaks/BreakingNESWiki_DeepL/PPU/pclk.md

 Conventionally, `/PCLK` may be called "preparation" and `PCLK` may be called "pixel output".

+Sometimes intuitively, /PCLK is also called the "left half of the pixel" and PCLK the "right half of the pixel".

 The `PCLK` is obtained by slowing down (dividing) the input clock signal `CLK` (21.48 MHz) by a factor of 4.

 For this purpose, a divider on static latches is used: